dleonard0/mxml/README.md

 }
 ```

-This would print, if given the previous XML example as input, the following output:
+This program, given the previous XML example as input, will output:

     a.b.c = hello
     a.x   = meow

-The library avoids building the whole DOM in memory.
+### Operational notes

+The library does not construct a DOM when the file is opened.
-Instead, it scans the XML document
+Instead, the entire XML document is assumed to be in memory in
-(usually mmap'd read-only into virtual memory)
-to find the value requested.
-A small prefix cache is used to remember where elements begin.

-Values from `mxml_get()` are always returned as C strings allocated by _malloc()_,
-and with XML entities decoded.
+its on-disk form.
+Ideally the file is accessed using `mmap()`.

+The `mxml_get()` traverses the XML document, locates the value,
+expands any XML entities and appends a NUL terminator.
+The function returns a pointer to a private buffer
+that will be invalidated by the next call to `mxml_get()`
+or `mxml_free()`.

-## Reading lists
+## Lists

-Opengear-style config lists are supported.
-The following demonstrates the 1-based list encoding of two cats.
+The library supports th Opengear config list convention.
+In this convention, a "list-typed" value is encoded as a
+subtree of 1-indexed elements.

+For example, here is a list of two cats under the key path `a.cat`:

 ```xml
     <?xml?>